microsoft/Inventory-Visibility-Add-in-Examples/Troubleshooting Guide/Troubleshooting Guide Overview.md

 # 5. Other ongoing issues

-Below are up-to-date known issues with estimated resolve time.
+Below are known ongoing issues to be fixed.
 Normally, the monthly release takes place on the first Friday after the 15th of each month.